romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-An administrator is setting up GitHub Advanced Security for their company's GitHub Enterprise Server.
+Q: An administrator is setting up GitHub Advanced Security for their company's GitHub Enterprise Server.
 What is the first step they should take?
 <details><summary>Show the answer</summary><p>

 - **Access the GitHub Enterprise Server's site admin dashboard to enable GitHub Advanced Security features**